 We work hard to make you feel at ease by providing exceptional patient care in a relaxed, convenient atmosphere.

 If you or your child are having a dental procedure done, you might be considering whether sedation dentistry options are a good idea.
-For some procedures, there are a number of advantages to choosing dental sedation.
-It’s a combination of what you are comfortable with and what your dentist has to offer.
+For some procedures, there are several advantages to choosing dental sedation.
+Generally, these advantages combine what you are comfortable with and what your dentist has to offer.

 The Dental Anesthesia Center is a state-of-the-art dental facility for patients who require general anesthesia, deep sedation, or oral sedation for their dental care.
 Young children unable to cooperate and individuals with mental or physical disabilities can benefit from these services.

-There are four major advantages to using dental sedation.
-In these instances, any risks are far outweighed by the benefits gained.
+There are four significant advantages to using dental sedation.
+In these instances, any risks are often far outweighed by the benefits gained.

-- The ease of the procedure or treatment – There are some procedures that are just more uncomfortable than others, and some people who are highly sensitive.
-If you have a bad gag reflex or sensitive teeth, then sedation dentistry is an excellent way to take away any pain and discomfort that you might have.
-Making procedures go more smoothly and sometimes more quickly, sedation is a good idea to prevent things from going wrong or experiencing unnecessary pain.
+- The ease of the procedure or treatment – Some procedures are just more uncomfortable than others, and some people are highly sensitive.
+If you have a bad gag reflex or sensitive teeth, sedation dentistry is an excellent way to take away any pain and discomfort that you might have.
+Sedation can help procedures go more smoothly and help the patient from experiencing any unnecessary pain.

 - Being able to rest – Sometimes sitting still in a dentist chair isn’t just difficult for children, but adults too.
 If you have to spend a lot of time in the dental office, you might as well sit back, relax, and get a little rest.
 For procedures that take a lot of time, it is an excellent alternative to get kids to sit still and not get antsy.